Surrealism in American Art and American Surrealist Artists

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Surrealism in American Art."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Surrealism in American Art and American Surrealist Artists."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles and essays from Resource Library in chronological order: